-All-in-all, product vision gives direction, motivation, and makes prioritization a lot more simple.
+All-in-all, product vision gives direction, and motivation, and makes prioritization a lot more simple.

 All of the biggest brands around the world have developed a product vision statement.
-Here are some of the more popular:
+Here are some of the more popular ones:

 Amazon - To be Earth's most customer-centric company, where customers can find and discover anything they might want to buy online.

 Apple - To bringing the best user experience to its customers through its innovative hardware, software, and services.

 Disney - To be one of the world's leading producers and providers of entertainment and information.